All Hamilton City Libraries branches are public assets, managed by Hamilton City Council on behalf of the people of our city.

 Dinsdale Library Electrical Maintenance

-Dinsdale Library will be having some major electrical maintenance work done at the beginning of March.
-This will necessitate the temporary closure of the library, including the after hours returns chute and Wi-Fi, for one week from 1pm Saturday 2 March.
-In the lead up there will be preparation work which may result in extra noise.
+Dinsdale Library had some major electrical maintenance work done at the beginning of March 2024.
+This necessitated the temporary closure of the library, including the after hours returns chute and Wi-Fi, for one week.

 Central Library Level 1 and 2 Toilets